metamn/react/content/blog/on-design-systems-3/index.md

 HTML, CSS and Javascript are standalone technologies.
 To work together &mdash; they need to be merged, bound together.

 The way of binding &mdash; the binding methods &mdash; are important.
-Each method defines an era in front-end development.
+Each method defines a paradigm, an era in front-end development.

 #### Classless